CS-433/ml-project-2-team-slo/README.md

 ## Data processing

 To solve the problems mentionned in the abstract, the following solutions are proposed:</p>
-* The color is normalized in order to obtain a homogeneous color around the training set.
+* The color is normalized in order to obtain homogeneous RGB images for the training set.
 * The datas are balanced to obtain an even distribution of road/background.

 ## Models